Description of ProgramsEMS ISD provides students with disabilities a continuum of services designed to meet the individual needs of each learner.

 Kindergarten - High School Programs for Children with DisabilitiesResource Program

 Resource classes are instructional arrangements that provide special education services to students in a setting other than general education.
 Students receive most of their instruction in the general education classroom.
 Resource instruction is designed to be intensive, accelerated, and individualized based upon the student’s IEP goals and objectives.
 Instruction is aligned with the student’s enrolled grade level TEKS.
 Instruction may be provided in the areas of language arts, math, and/or reading.
 Resource instruction is targeted to remediate skill deficits and not to replace core content.
-Resource programs are located on all EMS ISD K-12 campuses.Alternative Classroom for Educational Success (ACES)
+Resource programs are located on all EMS ISD K-12 campuses.Achievement, Character, and Essential Skills (ACES)

-The Alternative Classroom for Educational Success (ACES) program is a centralized, self-contained instructional arrangement that specifically addresses the emotional, behavioral, and academic needs of students.
+The Achievement, Character, and Essential Skills (ACES) program is a centralized, self-contained instructional arrangement that specifically addresses the emotional, behavioral, and academic needs of students.
 Students are provided a highly structured and predictable learning environment based on an individualized level system and comprehensive behavior intervention program that reinforces positive behavior and helps facilitate the transition back to resource and/or general education classes.
 Students who are experiencing behavioral difficulty in the school environment are provided with positive behavior supports and interventions, social skills training, and instructional time within a classroom setting for the purpose of increasing appropriate behaviors and academic achievement.
 Placement in the ACES program is determined by the student’s ARD committee.
 ACES programs are located on several campuses throughout the District.Learning in a Functional Environment (LIFE)

-The Structured Instruction Class (SIC) is a centralized, self-contained instructional arrangement designed to meet the needs of students who have characteristics associated with autism spectrum disorders and other related developmental disabilities.
-SIC provides a high degree of structure, a low student-to-staff ratio, and systematic use of a variety of research-based interventions to enhance instruction, develop communication skills, and manage student behavior.
+The Structured Learning Environment (SLE) is a centralized, self-contained instructional arrangement designed to meet the needs of students who have characteristics associated with autism spectrum disorders and other related developmental disabilities.
+SLE provides a high degree of structure, a low student-to-staff ratio, and systematic use of a variety of research-based interventions to enhance instruction, develop communication skills, and manage student behavior.
 Students have the opportunity to participate in many academic and non-academic activities with their non-disabled peers.
-Placement in the SIC Program is determined by the student’s ARD committee.
-SIC classes are located on several campuses throughout the District.
+Placement in the SLE Program is determined by the student’s ARD committee and are located on several campuses throughout the District.

 Vocational Adjustment Class (VAC)